s-Hankel hypermatrices and 2 x 2 determinantal ideals: Introduction

+Motivated by the parallelism between generic matrices and Hankel matrices, we introduce in this paper the definition of an $s$-Hankel hypermatrix.
+If $M$ is an $r_1 \times r_2 \times \cdots \times r_n$ hypermatrix and $s\leq n$ is a positive integer, we say that $M$ is $s$-Hankel if the $(a_1, a_2, \ldots, a_n)$-entry is a variable which only depends on the sum $\sum_{i=1}^s a_i$ and the $(n-s)$-tuple $(a_{s+1},\ldots, a_n)$.
+This concept generalizes several classical objects: for instance, if $s=1$ then $M$ is a generic hypermatrix, whereas if $n=s=2$ then $M$ is a Hankel matrix.
+When $n=s\geq 3$ we obtain a hypermatrix whose $a$-entry only depends on the sum $\sum_{i=1}^n a_i$: such objects are sometimes called ``Hankel tensors'' and appear in various areas of mathematics (e.g. \cite{BB}, \cite{BBL}, \cite{LT}, \cite{LT2}, \cite{PDV}).
+Finally, for $s=n-1$ we obtain a class of hypermatrices related to certain rational normal scrolls described in Section \ref{secGeometry}.

+Our main task is to study two classes of determinantal ideals associated to this hypermatrix and to this aim we introduce another positive integer $t \leq n$.
+We consider the ideals $\I{s}{t}$ and $\It{s}{t}$ which are generated by specific $2 \times 2$ minors of $M$ described in detail in Definition \ref{definIdeals}.
+The motivation for using $t$, instead of just taking all minors choosing $t=n$, is to consider at once a wider class of ideals and establish further connections with existing literature.
+An example arises from algebraic statistics: for each value of $t\in [n]$, $\I{1}{t}$ corresponds to a class of conditional independence statements (cf.~\cite{AR} for $t=1$,~\cite{ST} for arbitrary $t$).
+Another example is $\It{1}{t}$ being equal to the ideal of the Segre embedding $\mathbb{P}(V_1)\times \cdots \times \mathbb{P}(V_t) \times \mathbb{P}(V_{t+1} \otimes \cdots \otimes V_n) \hookrightarrow \mathbb{P}(V_{1} \otimes \cdots \otimes V_n) $ (cf. \cite{Ha}).
+Besides, the parameter $t$ plays a key role in establishing a further connection with projective geometry in Section~\ref{secGeometry}.

+The content of the paper is the following.
+We first describe the structure of the ideal $\It{s}{t}$ by characterizing in Theorem \ref{thmReductGeneral} the binomials lying in it: we derive in this way the primeness of $\It{s}{t}$ (cf. Proposition \ref{propPrimeSingle}) and its Hilbert function (cf. Corollary \ref{corHilbert}) extending thus the work of H\`a on the generic case in \cite{Ha}.
+The ideal $\I{s}{t}$ is not prime, and we characterize its minimal primes in Theorem \ref{thmMinimalPrimes}.
+In the second part of the paper we focus on ideals with large values of $s$, which carry a tamer structure: we are able to provide the explicit list of generators of the minimal primes (cf. Theorems \ref{thmMinimalPrimesSN}, \ref{thmMinimalPrimes4}, \ref{thmMinimalPrimes3}) and the geometric interpretation (cf. Corollaries \ref{corCurve}, \ref{corScroll}); see also Remark \ref{remLargeValueS} and Conjecture \ref{conjPrimary}.
+Finally, Theorem \ref{thmGeneralizationWatanabe} is a broad generalization of \cite[Theorem 1]{Wa} on Hankel matrices.

-A source of inspiration was the paper \cite{ST} mentioned above, in which the authors study the primary decomposition of determinantal ideals of a generic hypermatrix.
-We adopt their notation and some of their techniques, in particular we introduce the concept of $(s,t)$-switchable set generalizing ``$t$-switchable sets'' from \cite{ST}.
-We also recover some of their main results in our framework, e.g. Theorem \ref{thmMinimalPrimes}; however, many of our techniques are different, and we also undertake new investigations such as the study of the Hilbert function, the combinatorics of $(n,t)$ and $(n-1,t)$-switchable sets and the connections with projective varieties.
+Most of our methods are inspired by the paper \cite{ST} mentioned above, which deals with the generic case.
+We use in particular the concept of $(s,t)$-switchable set generalizing ``$t$-switchable sets'', and in this way we extend \cite[Theorem 4.13]{ST} to our framework.
+However, we need several combinatorial arguments, scattered in proofs and lemmas throughout the paper, to adapt their methods taking into account the identification among the elements of an $s$-Hankel hypermatrix.
+Besides, we also undertake new investigations, mainly the generalization of Watanabe's theorem, the study of the Hilbert function, and the combinatorics and geometry of these ideals for $s=n,n-1$.